Ozdemiroguz/apsiyonHackathon/README.md

-Apsiyon Hackathon Project
-Overview
-The Apsiyon Hackathon project, developed by Yunus Turan and Oğuzhan Özdemir, aims to enhance facility management processes through three distinct mobile applications.
-These apps cater to different user groups and provide efficient solutions for managing residential and commercial properties.

-Mobile Applications
-1. Apsiyon User App
-User-Centric Features:
-Users can track their personal schedules.
-Easily create and manage new posts.
-Participate in meetings.
-Enhanced Communication:
-The app fosters better communication among residents, creating a sense of community.
-Service Requests:
-Users can easily request services and track the status of their requests.
-2. Apsiyon Manager App
-Management Panel:
-Designed for property managers to efficiently manage schedules and meetings.
-Data Analysis:
-Provides data analysis related to property management, enabling better decision-making.
-User Management:
-Allows administrators to manage user access permissions and track system changes.
-3. Apsiyon Third-Party App
-Service Providers:
-External service providers can create listings, respond to service requests from users, and manage their tokens.
-Job Applications:
-Users can apply for various jobs and explore new opportunities.
-Token System:
-The app facilitates secure payment and exchange transactions using a token-based system.
-Technical Specifications
-Technology Stack:
-Flutter
-Firebase
-ZegoCloud
+## Overview

+The **Site Management** project, developed by Yunus Turan and Oğuzhan Özdemir, aims to enhance property management processes.
+The project includes three separate mobile applications targeting different user groups, with the goal of facilitating the management of residential and commercial real estate.

+## Mobile Applications

+### 1. Site Management User App

+- **User-Centric Features:**
+    - Users can track their personal calendars.
+    - Create and manage new posts.
+    - Participate in meetings.
+- **Advanced Communication:**
+    - The app fosters community by enhancing communication among residents.
+- **Service Requests:**
+    - Users can easily submit service requests and track their status.

+### 2. Site Management Admin App

+- **Admin Panel:**
+    - Provides facility managers with tools to organize schedules and meetings.
+- **Data Analysis:**
+    - Helps analyze property management data for better decision-making.
+- **User Management:**
+    - Administrators can manage user access permissions and track system changes.

+### 3. Site Management Third-Party App

+- **Service Providers:**
+    - External service providers can create listings, respond to service requests from users, and manage their tokens through the app.
+- **Job Applications:**
+    - Users can apply for different jobs and explore new opportunities.
+- **Token System:**
+    - The app offers a secure token-based payment and exchange system.

+## Technical Specifications

+- **Technologies Used:**
+    - Flutter
+    - Firebase
+    - ZegoCloud